 - Mind the functionalities.
 A high impact bra will give you both encapsulation and compression benefits.

 - Consider the back support.
 The best high impact bras will be structured with a racerback which helps distribute the weight and impact of your workout to different parts of your body with your core as main support.

 3. Inflamed Skin

 Whoever thought that acne can only grow on the face has been gravely misinformed.
-What causes pimples on back and shoulders?
-The same acne bacteria that makes your face breakout, of course.
-Sports activities that require certain gears and attires, most especially when combined with poor hygiene will creat a breeding ground for these acne-causing bacteria.
+What causes pimples on the back and shoulders?
+The same acne bacteria that make your face break out, of course.
+Sports activities that require certain gears and attires, most especially when combined with poor hygiene will create a breeding ground for these acne-causing bacteria.

 6. Athlete’s Foot

 One of the more popular examples of exercise-induced conditions will have to be those fungi that love the moisture that forms in-between your toes.
 They’re called athlete’s foot for a reason, that’s because the resulting moisture that forms on your toes during a workout is what this fungus loves.

 Stick to hygienic practices and you’ll never have to endure this itchy and embarrassing skin condition.
 Keep your toes dry.
 Brush your toes when you shower at the end of the day.

 For sports activities that involve prolonged sun exposure, extra sun care and precautions must be taken.
 Here are some smart sun tips to help you preserve the health and beauty of your skin: